 Delivery: Free UK mainland delivery on orders over £50 by either 1st class mail or next day courier.
 To give you the best price, other delivery prices are calculated and shown when you add the products you require to the shopping basket.

-If you order before 3pm we aim to dispatch your order the same day, which in many cases means next working day delivery (but this is not guaranteed).
+If you order before 3pm (2pm on Fridays) we aim to dispatch your order the same day, which in many cases means next working day delivery (but this is not guaranteed).